Nick Gamse concentrates his practice in First Amendment and media law, and complex civil litigation.

 - Representation of coalition of 39 major media organizations as amicus curiae in successful appeal to the United States Court of Appeals for the DC Circuit regarding liability for good faith mistakes in journalism.

-- Representation of major news organization in defamation suit arising out of news article regarding failed business venture.
+- Representation of major news organization in successfully resolved defamation suit arising out of news article regarding failed multinational business venture.

-- Representation of cable network in breach of contract dispute with reality star.
+- Representation of cable network in successfully resolved breach of contract dispute with reality star.

 - Representation of journalists and major news organization in Privacy Act dispute.